WestRock Company (WRK) is primed for evolution with the beta value of 1.64

 WestRock Company had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $44.39 on 01/02/20, with the lowest value was $21.50 for the same time period, recorded on 03/16/20.

-The company’s shares, operating in the sector of consumer goods managed to top a trading volume set approximately around 2.69 million for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of consumer goods managed to top a trading volume set approximately around 764746 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 7 analysts gave the WestRock Company a BUY rating, 1 of the polled analysts branded the stock as an OVERWEIGHT, 5 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 1 of the polled analysts provided SELL rating.